lucasgsf/GameOfLife/TESTING.md

    import { memo } from 'react';  // Instead of React.memo
    ```

-2. The babel configuration is correct in `babel.config.js`

-3. Jest is configured to use the correct environment (jsdom)
+2. Jest is configured to use the correct environment (jsdom)

 ### Component Rendering Issues